na-na-hi/renget/archive/99iee.md

 604 H: Botan Shishiro ascends the Savanese throne from her father, Leoru Shishiro.
 610 H: King Covigo ascends the throne from his father, the former King Covaki.
 611 H: Covernius appears in King Covigo's dream to tell him to establish an order of extraordinary people across Aurorai.
+612 H: Coco Kiryu is selected as the second ruler of Stadt Des Feuers.
 616 H: The Order of Iridescent Guardians is formed by King Covigo, selecting Sora Tokino as its first member of many. aaa H: Additional members were later added: the advanced golem Roboco and the shrine maiden Miko Sakura.
 617H: The first brigade of many of The Order is named.
 The brigade was simply dubbed The First Brigade.